GluuFederation/docs-ce-prod/docs/source/upgrade/index.md

 At this time, only Gluu Server version 3.1.6 can be upgraded to version 4.0 Beta.
 Upgrade script works on CentOS 7, Ubuntu 16, and RedHat 7.
 Upgrade script performs the followings:
-- Upgrade Java to recent Amazon-Corretto.
+- Upgrades Java to recent Amazon-Corretto.
 Extracts certificates from existing java keystore to `hostname_service.crt` to the upgrade directory, after upgrading Java, imports to keystore
 - Upgrades all Gluu war files, nodejs, passport components
 - Dumps all data from ldap to `gluu.ldif` in upgrade directory
-- Upgrade to WrenDS.
+- Upgrades to WrenDS.
 If you are currently running OpenLDAP, it will be removed and migrated to WrenDS
 - Process `gluu.ldif` to convert the existing data set to the new model.Remove all inums.
 Depending on your data size, this step will take some time.
 Writes resulting data to `gluu_noinum.ldif`.
 Your current passport configuration will be dumped to `gluuPassportConfiguration.json` for future reference